YANJINI/YANJINI.github.io/_posts/2023-02-17-Why-differentiate-for-optimization.md

 layout: default
 date: 2023-03-26
 keywords: blogging, writing, project
-published: true
+published: false
 categories: [all, opt]
 ---

-## Taylor's Series
+## Taylor's series
-Taylor's Series is a useful mathematical tool for approximating an unknown function with polynomial terms around a specific point.
+Taylor's series is a useful mathematical tool for approximating an unknown function with polynomial terms around a specific point.
 Let $f(x)$ be an infinitely-differentiable function of a variable $x$ and $a$ be the point around which we want to approximate the function.
 The function can be represented by the linear combination of the polynomials as follows.

 $f(x) = c_0+c_{1}(x-a)+c_{2}(x-a)^{2}+c_{3}(x-a)^{3}+...\tag{1}$